rotundasoftware/cartero/README.md

 		// pre-pending `components/` to their name.
 		namespace : "app"

+		// (default: true) By default, bundles may be nested within bundles for organizational
+		// purposes.
+For example, you might group all "control" bundles together in a single
+		// directory, e.g, "ui/controls/radioGroup", "ui/controls/popupMenu", etc. When false,
+		// all subdirectories of a bundle are considered part of the bundle itself.
+That is,
+		// the asset library is a "flat" namespace, like the Github or Bower namespace. allowNestedBundles : true,

-		// (default: /^_.*/) Files contained in directories with names matching this regular
+		// (default: /^_.*/) Only applies when allowNestedBundles is true.
+Files contained in
-		// expression will be treated as part of the parent directory.
-This feature
+		// directories with names matching this regular expression will be treated as part of
-		// enables you to use directories within a bundle for organizational purposes,
-		// when otherwise they would be considered their own bundles. directoriesToFlatten : /^_.*/,
+		// the parent directory's bundle, instead of as their own bundle.
+The default value
+		// of /^_.*/ will flatten all directories that begin with an underscore. directoriesToFlatten : /^_.*/,

+		// (default: true) Only applies when allowNestedBundles is true.
+Determines whether
-		// (default: true) When true, parent bundles are automatically added as a
+		// or not parent bundles are added as dependencies of their children.
+For example, when
-		// dependency to their children.
-For example, the `dialogs/editPersonDialog`
+		// childrenDependOnParents is true the `dialogs/editPersonDialog` bundle would
-		// bundle would automatically depend on the `Dialogs` bundle, with no need
+		// automatically depend on the `dialogs` bundle. childrenDependOnParents : true
-		// to explicitly declare the dependency.
-		childrenDependOnParents : true,
 	},

 	// (required) An object that specifies your views directory and related options.